sleepy-juan/To-gather/hifi.md

 ### (3) What unique approach we're taking in your solution (how it's different from other similar solutions).
 Other question/answer platforms that already exist mostly value the professional presence of respondents and they use ways of rewarding users to increase user's chances of responding (such as 내공 in Naver 지식in, etc.), but we focused on the relationship between users to make feel like being friends so finally encourage the answer.

+## Before we start the instruction,
+__This time, we didn't get the 'REAL INPUT' characteristics (#2) from users, but only get the user's id on #1.
+People can log in again when they put the exact same id before, and all data (previous questions and answers) will be preserved.
+Under the circumstances, we give a random designation for each characteristics to users.
+Based on randomly assigned features, we find common points between users and send them together when they send a question.
+Later, when we test this with real users, we will substitute their actual character for each ID and conduct an real experiment with them based on it.__

 ## Instruction

 --------------------------------------------------------------------------------------------------------